openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 installed on the target in order for the software to run.

 Within a recipe, you specify build-time dependencies using the :term:`DEPENDS` variable.
-Although nuances exist, items specified in ``DEPENDS`` should be names of other recipes.
+Although there are nuances, items specified in ``DEPENDS`` should be names of other recipes.
 It is important that you specify all build-time dependencies explicitly.